Hippius S3 API - User Guide

 You'll need:

-- An s3 compatible client in your programming language of choice (tested with Minio, but any should do the job)
+- An S3-compatible client in your programming language of choice (tested with Minio and AWS CLI, but any should work)

 Authentication